POLYAMORY THERAPY | CHICAGO LOOP

 FOR RELATIONSHIPS THAT DON’T FIT THE MOLD

-Polyamory and Ethical Non-momogamy aren’t problems to solve, they’re ways of loving and living that deserve real support.
-Whether you’re exploring new dynamics, juggling overlapping desires, or owning your sexual joy, I offer therapy that meets you where you are.
+Polyamory and ethical non-monogamy aren’t problems to solve.
+They’re ways of loving and living that deserve real support.
+Whether you’re exploring new dynamics, juggling overlapping desires, managing jealousy in a polycule, or reclaiming joy after broken agreements, this is therapy that meets you where you are, not where a script says you should be.

 Most therapists still treat polyamory like a problem to solve, or they bury you in basic “communication tips” you already googled.
 That’s not me.
 Queer Talk Therapy is built for people who want more than tolerance: you want fluency.
 You want someone who already understands compersion, NRE, relationship anarchy, and the reality that love and sex don’t have to follow one script.